-Reverend Troy DeCohen is currently the Senior Pastor of the Mount Vernon Heights Congregational Church (UCC), where he has served since September of 2000.
+Reverend Troy P. DeCohen is currently the Senior Pastor of the Mount Vernon Heights Congregational Church (UCC), where he has served since September of 2000.
 He has also served in the United Church of Christ since 1998, where he received privilege by the Rev. Dr. John Blackwell, Regional Conference Minister for the Metro Conference.

-Reverend DeCohen is currently also the President and CEO of the Visiting Development Care Group LLC, servicing the community with qualified companions and caregivers for short or long term goals.
+Reverend DeCohen is also the President and CEO of the Visiting Development Care Group LLC, servicing the community with qualified companions and caregivers for short or long term goals.
 Specializing in dementia care, the Visiting Development Care Group staff is responding to the growing need for caregiver respite services and private care in homes, hospitals, and rehabilitaton facilities.

 Reverend DeCohen has also worked as a Director of organizations in the fields of mental health, substance abuse, HIV/AIDS, and homelessness since 1992.
 Previously the Chief Officer of Operations for Help USA, Inc., he was the executive manager of all Transitional Housing Programs for the organization, including their Las Vegas, New York City, Buffalo, Philadelphia, and New Jersey operations.
 Under Reverend DeCohen’s leadership in 2008, HELP ONE was recognized by the New York City Department of Homeless Services (DHS) as one of the highest performing Tier II Family Shelters in The City of New York.
 HELP ONE received an award from New York City Commissioner Robert V. Hess for its achievement in placing more homeless families into permanent housing under the Work Advantage Program.

-Reverend DeCohen received a Masters of Arts in Religion and Religious Education from Fordham University where he is currently a doctoral candidate in Ministry.
-Has also holds a Master of Science degree in Organizational Leadership from Mercy College; a Bachelor of Arts degree in Psychology and Religious Studies from the College of New Rochelle; and a Bachelor of Arts degree in Biblical Studies from Jameson Christian College.
+Reverend DeCohen received a Master of Arts in Religion and Religious Education from Fordham University where he is currently a doctoral candidate in Ministry.
+He also holds a Master of Science degree in Organizational Leadership from Mercy College; a Bachelor of Arts degree in Psychology and Religious Studies from the College of New Rochelle; and a Bachelor of Arts degree in Biblical Studies from Jameson Christian College.
 He has also studied at Regent University, School of Leadership Studies.